air-job-manager/manager-api-docs/source/includes/_intro.md

 # Introduction

 Welcome to the Air Job Manager!
-Here you`ll find the docs to use the API to our manager service.
+Here you'll find the docs to use the API to our manager service.

 You can view examples in the dark area to the right.